viickif/DarkChat/README.md

 - Join an existing chat room by providing an access code to the chat room when prompted

-- Whisper to only specified users within a chat room by sending a message in the following format:
+- Whisper to only specified users within a chat room by typing a message in the terminal following this format:

   `psst/<user1 user2 user3 ...>/<whisper message>`

   For example:
   `psst/Amy Vicki John/this is a secret!`

- - Send a message to all users in the chat room by entering message followed by enter
+ - Send a message to all users in the chat room by typing message in the terminal followed by enter

 *More features coming soon*